Will-Java-FS/michael-nugent/InterviewQuestions/Week4CICD.md

 **5. Can you use S3 to host a front-end or back-end of an application?**
    - Yes, you can host static websites (HTML, CSS, JS) on S3.
 For dynamic back-end services, you'd need additional services like AWS Lambda, API Gateway, or an EC2 instance.

-   Here's a guide for answering your Docker study questions:

 # Docker